-Researchers have gone above and beyond to prove the effectiveness of cannabis for treating and preventing muscle spasms.
-Cannabis has multiple components that treat various diseases.
+Cannabis has multiple components that may potentially treat various diseases.
 The psychoactive ingredient Δ9-tetrahydrocannabinol (THC) is responsible for reducing inflammation which is the primary cause of muscle spasms.
-According to studies, the endocannabinoid system is activated when inflammation occurs, and the components endocannabinoid and anandamide (AEA) protect the neurons from further inflammatory damages.
+The endocannabinoid system is activated when inflammation occurs, and the components endocannabinoid and anandamide (AEA) may potentially protect the neurons from further inflammatory damages.

 The use of cannabis for muscle spasms depends on the cramps and the strain of the cannabis.
-Topical marijuana is the best; it numbs the spasm and contracts the muscles.
+Topical marijuana is the best; it could possibly numbs the spasm and contracts the muscles.

-Cannabis also helps the immune system alert and respond faster to muscle injuries by activating the white blood cells, which heal.
+Cannabis also possibly help the immune system alert and respond faster to muscle injuries by activating the white blood cells, which heal.

 Popular Cannabis Strains for Muscle Spasms

-Over 300 strains of cannabis reduce muscle spasms, and each has a unique effect.
-The Indica strain is the best because of its relaxing property that relieves muscle cramps.
+Over 300 strains of cannabis may possibly reduce muscle spasms, and each has a unique effect.
+The Indica strain is the best because of its relaxing property that may relieve muscle cramps.